Decisions Before The Code

 But where should we begin?
 How can the company successfully make use of this?
 Is the key to success encrypted in an algorithm?
 Certainly not.
 The code is really important, but it plays only a part in an intelligent decision-making process.
 Unless we first define the business goals we intend to improve, any data collection within reach might lead to a subjectivity bias and we might arrive at conclusions that are not really relevant to our business.

-Cassie Kozyrkov, Chief Decision Scientist at Google, usually illustrates this bias with a simple and effective example: focusing on the available data first is like placing the soccer goal where the ball has fallen -it may count as scoring, but it is not necessarily valid.
+Cassie Kozyrkov, the first Chief Decision Scientist at Google, usually illustrates this bias with a simple and effective example: focusing on the available data first is like placing the soccer goal where the ball has fallen -it may count as scoring, but it is not necessarily valid.
 We are so excited about the macrodata that we forget what comes first: To decide what purpose it serves.
 Recent surveys indicate that a low percentage of executives across the world (around 25%) could state that their employees extract relevant information from the available data.
 We are looking at the answers that are within reach, instead of asking the right questions.

 We propose the opposite approach based on Decision Intelligence, a discipline whose goal is to make data useful.
 How?
 By understanding beforehand which decisions we want to make and which metrics we need to leverage, leaving the collection and analysis of data for a later stage.
 This approach combines great volumes of data with the computational capacity to analyze it, but most importantly, it takes into consideration the business experience, fundamental to arriving at valuable conclusions.
 Therefore, for the analysis to be truly effective, we need to begin by asking the right questions as to which decisions we want to strengthen from the business perspective.